Archive for category Subject: Printmaking

 Hybrid Prints || Megan Fishpool

-Posted by henry in Author: Megan Fishpool, Medium: Printmaking, Publisher: A&C Black, Series: Printmaking Handbook, Subject: Printmaking on January 26, 2010
+Posted by Henry in Author: Megan Fishpool, Medium: Printmaking, Publisher: A&C Black, Series: Printmaking Handbook, Subject: Printmaking on Jan 26, 2010

 Black’s excellent and developing series of Printmaking Handbooks is producing some little gems.